Understanding Beam Schedules, Sections, and Details: A Comprehensive Review

 Learn More

-It's going around this rebar right here.
+It's going around this rebar here.
 And then we have this coming over and coming down.
 So you'll notice this comes straight down.

 These details are drawn to scale.
 Detail at ramp slab, again, drawn to scale.
 We have the conditions happening here.

-And it's saying go to details eight and nine on this page for more information.
-So again, nice information presented.
-Most of these details, at least these down here, are drawn to scale.
+Refer to details eight and nine on this page for additional information.
+Once again, clear information is presented.

 photo of Al Whitley